Artificial Intelligence

 Included in the resource folder for this unit are:

-• A unit overview – including a list of hardware and software requirements
+• A unit overview – including a list of hardware and software requirements (Doc & PDF)

-• Individual lesson plans
+• Individual lesson plans (Doc & PDF)

 • Presentations for each lesson (MS Powerpoint)

-• Printable Handouts
+• Printable Handouts (Doc & PDF)

 • Digital resources for machine learning activities

-If you would like CPD or support around this unit, Phil is available for remote online CPD sessions/ workshops/ Inset days to help you and your fellow teaching staff prepare for delivering this unit of lessons in the classroom; please see the Run Don’t Walk homepage for rates and contact details.
+I am also available for longer remote online CPD sessions/ workshops/ Inset days to help you and your fellow teaching staff prepare for delivering this unit of lessons in the classroom; please see the Run Don’t Walk homepage for rates and contact details.

 I am passionate about providing free, high quality resources for teachers – I have been developing this unit of work for over a year, and will continue to update and develop it (please check this page for updates each time you use it!).